Skin Type 25 February 2026

 Final Thoughts

-When you treat sensitive skin gently and patiently, it becomes calmer and more resilient over time.
+When you treat sensitive skin gently and patiently, it often becomes calmer and more resilient.
 Your skin is not difficult.
-It is simply asking for care that respects its limits.
+It simply needs care that respects its limits.

 Leave a Comment